cheqd/cheqd-infra-aws/README.md

 terraform apply
  ```

- The application will ask to fill the following varaibles:
+ The application will ask to fill the following variables:

  ```comment
 env = environment value of your project.
 Example: 'prod'